 Shamalov and Kholiaznikov definitely took advantage of the need for online grocery shopping during the pandemic, and with a solid marketing strategy, they are now one of the best grocery delivery apps in the UK, especially in London.

 They used their first £2.6M funding to open warehouses in Westminster, Waterloo, Lambeth, Battersea, Clapham Town, Shoreditch, Bethnal Green, Hackney, Whitechapel and Stepney Green.

 Dija is another fast-growing startup based in London, even faster than Jiffy.
-Alberto Menolascina and Yusuf Saban founded Dija during the pandemic, in November 2020.
+Alberto Menolascina and Yusuf Saban founded Dija during the pandemic in November 2020.
 The founders are not unfamiliar with the delivery business since both of them were colleagues at Deliveroo.
-Saban worked at Deliveroo from 2016 to 2020 and Menolascina was a member of the company from 2015 to 2018.
+Saban worked at Deliveroo from 2016 to 2020, and Menolascina was a company member from 2015 to 2018.

-The Mediterranean duo —Menolascina is Italian and Saban is Turkish— managed to raise around £14.5M just a month after the company’s foundation, which is one of Europe’s largest-ever fundraises at this stage.
+The Mediterranean duo —Menolascina is Italian, and Saban is Turkish— managed to raise around £14.5M just a month after the company’s foundation, one of Europe’s largest-ever fundraises at this stage.

-It is said that the US grocery delivery giant GoPuff is in talks with Dija about a possible acquisition.
-It will be GoPuff’s second UK acquisition since they acquired Fancy in May 2021.
+The US grocery delivery giant GoPuff acquired Dija on August 11, 2021.
+It is GoPuff’s second UK acquisition since they acquired Fancy in May 2021.

 Getir is unquestionably Turkey’s biggest grocery delivery app.
 It was founded by Turkish entrepreneur Nazım Salur in 2015.
 The unicorn from Istanbul launched in London and Birmingham in the UK among other European cities such as Amsterdam in The Netherlands, Paris in France, and Berlin in Germany throughout 2020 and 2021.